princemuichkine/pi-spi-sdk/README.md

 ## Alias types

-Π-SPI supports three types of account aliases that allow users to send and receive payments without sharing their full account numbers:
+The SPI supports three types of account aliases that allow users to send and receive payments without sharing their full account numbers:

 **SHID (System-Hosted Identifier)** is a system-generated UUID (36 characters, such as `8b1b2499-3e50-435b-b757-ac7a83d8aa7f`) available for all client types and serves as a general-purpose payment address.